simranwadhawan/stats220/index.md

 # *✨Welcome to Simran's STATS220 Repository!✨*

-You can read more about me [*here!*](https://github.com/simranwadhawan/stats220/blob/main/README.md)
+- You can read more about me [*here!*](https://github.com/simranwadhawan/stats220/blob/main/README.md)
+- Feel free to explore my GitHub [*here!*](https://github.com/simranwadhawan/stats220)

-## ✨Here's the meme I made for Part A of Assignment 1✨:
+- This website will showcase my orginal meme that I created for Part A of Assignment 1 for STATS220

+## ✨Here's the meme I made✨:
 ![](my_meme.png)